dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

 So what's going on here?
 Basically are iterating through X, where X can either be a single row, or multiple rows of data.
 Each time through, we are going to calculate the Euclidian distance with every row in X_train.
 However, we aren't concerned about every Euclidean distances, just the K smallest, where K is the number of neighbors we are looking for.
 We grab those indeces and then find the class label for each neighbor (accessed through indeces in y_train).
 Out of all the neighbors, whichever class label appears the most is the one we will append to the predictions list.
 So however many rows we input for X, is how long our predictions list will be.

-If you happen to split your data into training and testing subsets, you can predict on your test set (X_test), and then compare those predictions to thr real class labels (y_test).
+If you happen to split your data into training and testing subsets, you can predict on your test set (X_test), and then compare those predictions to the real class labels (y_test).
 For a binary classification problem (one where there's only two class labels), by just guessing each target, you would achieve a 50% accuracy rate.
-So if you do do achieve an accuracy score of over 50%, you know your algoithm is more useful than just guessing!
+So if you do achieve an accuracy score of over 50%, you know your algoithm is more useful than just guessing!
 However, realistically, we want our accuracy to be above 90%.
 We will test our alogithm on a sample dataset a little later, and see how it does!

 So we've got methods to predict our target, but what if you just simply want to view neighbors.
 Let's create a function where you can input a row of data, and return its nearest neighbors.
 I mean after all, we are building a K Nearest Neighbors Classifier.
 Seeing neighbors should shed some light on how well our algorithm works.